So… How do you set your camera?

 Step 4: adjust your settings regularly

 You will need to evaluate your shots and play around with the settings.
-If the aurora is overexposed, you want to dial down on ISO (lower ISO equals less grainy photos) and/or shutter speed (lower shutter speed will better freeze the movement).
+If the aurora is overexposed, you want to dial down on ISO (lower ISO equals less grainy photos) and/or shutter speed (higher shutter speed will better freeze the movement).
 If it’s underexposed you do the opposite.

-If you can lower the shutter speed, you will “freeze” the movement of the aurora (depending on how active it is), this will result in seeing the stripes that appear when you see the lights more.
+If you can increase the shutter speed, you will “freeze” the movement of the aurora (depending on how active it is), this will result in seeing the stripes that appear when you see the lights more.
 If your camera is not really producing a lot of grain at higher ISO’s, you can increase it so you can lower the shutter speed.